-Industry focus is now shifting from a capability to an alignment approach, meaning looking at action effectiveness on sustainability rather than ability
+Industry focus is now shifting from a capability to an alignment approach, meaning looking at action effectiveness on sustainability rather than ability to take action.

 Private Banking Activities and their Potential to Contribute to Sustainability and the Environmental Agenda

 What is a private bank?